So, you wanna be rich and a successful entrepreneur? Great!

 “Vision without execution is just hallucination.”

-To compensate, I ensured that I surrounded myself with detailed oriented people.
+To compensate, I ensured that I surrounded myself with detail-oriented people.
 The people I hired were better and smarter than me in the required areas.

 5. Motivated by Failure